 Savvy business owners know social media is integral to sales.
 Around three-quarters of people use social media platforms when making purchasing decisions, whether to investigate a product, familiarize themselves with a brand, or ask their networks for buying advice.
-Businesses who don’t engage in social media are leaving money on the table.
+Businesses that don’t engage in social media are leaving money on the table.

 With more social media platforms available and gaining popularity all the time — Facebook, Twitter, Instagram, YouTube, LinkedIn, TikTok, and Clubhouse, to name a few — it’s difficult to have an active presence on all platforms.
 Here’s the good news: Your business doesn’t need to have profiles on all platforms.
 In fact, engaging on a platform that isn’t right for your business wastes time and money, and could actually detract from your brand’s identity and message.
 For example, if your target demographic is well-educated businessmen aged 55 and older, spending time on TikTok (a platform where they aren’t likely to spend time) would misuse resources and could cast your business as silly or out of touch with your customer.
-Instead, the smart strategy is to pick the best social media platforms for your business and go all in with them.
+Instead, the smart strategy is to pick the best social media platforms for your business and go all-in with them.

 How do you know which platforms are right for you?